 Ever since the pandemic began, organizations have been trying to gauge the change in consumption throughout the world.
-They want to not only understand consumer behavior in these times, but also adapt to the new normal.
+They want to not only understand consumer behaviour in these times but also adapt to the new normal.

 What is Data Mining?

 What most organizations have done to generate these insights into consumer behaviour, is that they scour the internet for data.
 This practice is called data mining whereby you analyze pre-existing databases to generate insights.